ElmarTalibzade/count-souls/README.md

 ![](./screenshots/img_site_1.png)

-A simple web app to quickly calculate the number of souls that you have in your inventory.
+A simple web app to quickly calculate the number of souls you have in your inventory.

 Supports: